Geonkick-Synthesizer/geonkick/doc/Geonkick_User_Guide.md

 ### Introduction

 Geonkick is a [free software](https://www.gnu.org/philosophy/free-sw.en.html) percussive synthesizer.
 It can synthesize various percussive sounds, including kicks, snares, hi-hats, shakers, claps, and other unique sound effects.
 The synthesizer can also play pre-existing samples and offers features such as pitch modification, allowing users to modify and blend samples and synthesis.
 Geonkick is released under the GNU General Public License version 3 (and later), developed in C and C++, and utilizes the CMake build system.
 It can be used as a standalone application and as a LV2 & VST3 plugin.
+Can run on GNU/Linux and Windows.

 ### The Sound Designer Craft